News

 The Department of Neurobiology participates in the "Forschungsbörse" of the Ministry of Science and Education (Bundesministerium für Bildung und Forschung, BMBF).

-University-school partnership "Neurobiologie macht Schule": School visits at the Irena-Sendler-Gesamtschule in Ahaus (6.02.2025), and from the Fürstenberg-Gymnaisum in Recke (20.03.2025).
+University-school partnership "Neurobiologie macht Schule": School visits at the Gymnasium Georgianum in Vreden (19.01.2026) and the Gymnasium Martinum in Emsdetten (2.02.2026).

 Basic Information